The kids are out of school, but what activities & Winter break camps are in Kansas City…?

 If you know of other fun Winter Break programs happening in Kansas City, drop them in the comments!
 We would love to make the list even bigger 🙂

 25 Winter Break Activities for Home (or Anywhere)

 Winter break activities make for fun times to enjoy family over the holidays between parties and get-togethers.

 If you are looking for fun Winter kids activities you can do with your children, we’ve got you covered on things you can do anywhere.
 You and the kids will keep busy while having TONS of holiday fun…

-To keep things fun & your kids engaged, explore these things to do at home to beat the winter blues!
+To keep things fun & your kids engaged, explore these fun things to do over Winter Break at home.
+These fun winter activities are sure to beat the winter blues!

 #1 Pajama & Movie Party (Movie Marathon?)